Assistance for the refugee and migrant crisis in the Aegean Sea

 NATO maritime forces are deployed in the Aegean Sea to contribute critical, real-time information to Greece and Turkey, as well as to Frontex, in light of the ongoing humanitarian crisis.

 NATO's Standing NATO Maritime Group 2 (SNMG2) is conducting reconnaissance, monitoring and surveillance of illegal crossings in the territorial waters of Greece and Turkey, as well as in international waters with its maritime and air assets.
 It is sharing whatever relevant information it finds with the Greek and Turkish coast guards and authorities.
-Greece and Turkey will only be operating in their own territorial waters and airspace.
 NATO is also sharing this information in real-time with Frontex so that it can take even more effective action.
 Since NATO’s ships are larger than Frontex vessels, NATO sensors and radars have a broader reach and complement Frontex assets.

 SNMG2 is one of two Standing NATO Maritime Groups – SNMG1 and SNMG2.
-SNMGs fall under the authority of Allied Maritime Command (MARCOM), Northwood, United Kingdom, the commander of which is Vice Admiral Clive Johnstone, UK Navy.
+SNMGs fall under the authority of Allied Maritime Command (MARCOM), Northwood, United Kingdom.
 These are multinational, integrated maritime forces made up of vessels from various Allied countries.
 These vessels are permanently available to NATO to perform different tasks ranging from exercises to operational missions.
 They function according to the operational needs of the Alliance, therefore helping to maintain optimal flexibility.
 Their composition varies and they are usually composed of between two and six ships from as many NATO member countries.